zihuan3/TBF/README.md

 - The 12-month running mean effectively highlights the sustained cooling trend following the eruption
 - Other natural disasters occurring during this period would have typically caused opposite temperature effects, making Pinatubo's cooling impact even more significant

-**How to Run (only if cells not already ran)**
+**How to Run**

 - Open the notebook in Google Colab: https://colab.research.google.com/drive/1rcYXr6gWkGpB3pu4YYw59abWycCQ87mp

+    **Option 2: (Cells didn't run automatically)**
     - Download NASA GISTEMP dataset: https://data.giss.nasa.gov/gistemp/tabledata_v4/GLB.Ts+dSST.csv
-- Run all cells and upload dataset in order to reproduce the analysis
+    - Run all cells and upload NASA GISTEMP dataset in order to reproduce the analysis
     - All necessary data processing and visualization will be generated automatically

 **Future Improvements**